JasselD/JasselNotes/COMP607/Five Principles of Information Security.md

 **Non-repudiation
 - Proves that a user performed an action
-	- Cryptographic non-repudiation prevents an individual from fraudulently denying they were
+	- Cryptographic non-repudiation prevents an individual from fraudulently denying they were involved in a transaction